• Skip to primary navigation

 You will also need rice vermicelli noodles and fresh herbs for the dish.
 We usually use scallion, cilantro, Vietnamese coriander and/or sawtooth leaves.
 Vietnamese coriander (rau răm) and sawtooth leaves (ngò gai) are the herbs that pair particularly well with duck in Vietnamese cuisine.

-Please find detailed instructions in the recipe card below.
-This recipe actually has a fairly short list of ingredients, compared to some other Vietnamese noodle soups such as beef pho, chicken pho or bun thang.
+I hope you will give this noodle soup a try.
+It actually has a fairly short list of ingredients, compared to some other Vietnamese noodle soups such as beef pho, chicken pho or bun thang.

 a bowl of bun mang vit (Vietnamese Duck Vermicelli Noodle Soup)